 Rank 5 - Letz Shake

 Letz Shake is a 22 year old punk singer from Singapore.
 He is found on a large desert highway, standing next to a deadly looking machine with a brain.
 A dramatic countdown begins as the machine appears to be charging up.
-Travis is making a mad dash for the machine while the countdown runs, and it appears they will both get off attacks at the same time.
+Travis makes a mad dash for the machine while the countdown runs, and it appears they will both get off attacks at the same time.

 Rank 4 - Harvey Moiseiwitsch Volodarskii

 Harvey is a Jewish Russian magician.
 Sylvia invites Travis along to see one of his shows and kill him afterwards.
 Harvey and Travis do a short show on stage, featuring Travis escaping from a box underneath a large, slowly downward moving circular saw.
-Harvey brandishes two coloured beam katanas, and his mystical powers as weapons.
+Harvey brandishes two-coloured beam katanas, and his mystical powers as weapons.

 During the fight, Harvey will take quick slashes at Travis.
 He will often disappear and reappear at will, creating lots of space between the two duelling assassins.
 On occasion the game's camera will be flipped upside down by Harvey, causing the player to use inverted controls.
 He will also teleport Travis into the same box underneath the saw, which must be escaped in order to prevent death.